Skip to content

 Panels

-Kùzu Explorer has 3 panels: (i) the Shell panel, (ii) the Schema panel, (iii) the Settings panel.
+Kuzu Explorer comes with the following panels, accessible on the top-right of the menu bar.
 You can refer to the corresponding cards below for more details.

 To install the dev build, you can attach the dev tag to the docker command as follows: